BenjiFarquhar/responsive_builder/README.md

 ## Usage

-This package provides a widget called `ResponsiveBuilder` that provides you with a builder function that returns the current `SizingInformation`.
-The `SizingInformation` includes the `DeviceScreenType`, `screenSize` and `localWidgetSize`.
+This package provides a widget called `ResponsiveBuilder` that provides you with a builder function that returns the current `SizeInfo`.
+The `SizeInfo` includes the `DeviceScreenType`, `screenSize` and `localWidgetSize`.
 This can be used for fine grained responsive control from a view level down to per widget responsive level.

 ### Responsive Builder